Civil & Criminal Writs and Appeals

 Although talented trial attorneys can excel in the courtroom by persuading juries or trial judges to rule in favor of their clients, a different set of persuasive skills are required in appellate courts.
 On appeal, certain presumptions favor affirmance of a jury’s verdict or a trial judge’s order.
 Such presumptions are embodied in arcane rules of appellate review, including the standard of review (the lens through which appellate judges view a party’s claim that a lower court erred) and standard of prejudice (the framework that guides appellate courts in determining whether a claimed error affected a lower court’s judgment or ruling).
 Time and again appellate arguments are lost because an advocate or a party in an appellate court ignores these kinds of standards.

 After a final judgment, a notice of appeal must be filed within strict timeliness or the statutory right to appeal will be lost.
-Orders other than final judgments often cannot be appeal and must instead be challenged by way of a writ.
+Orders other than final judgments often cannot be appealed and must instead be challenged by way of a writ.
 Appellate attorneys understand the intricate rules governing how and when one can appeal from or file a writ challenging an adverse judgment or order.

 Since appellate lawyers are typically not involved in the arguments presented in the trial court, they can see the issues anew.
 What’s more, they can see those issues objectively because they were not embroiled in the adversarial trial proceedings.
 Their detachment enables them to determine which issues are worth pursuing on appeal.
 This in turn increases your chances of success.